nix0f/qubes-doc/introduction/code-of-conduct.md

 ---
-lang: en
+lang: it
 layout: doc
 permalink: /code-of-conduct/
 ref: 118
-title: Code of conduct
+title: Codice di condotta
 ---

-## Introduction
+## Introduzione

 This Code of Conduct is a collaborative, evolving document that attempts to transparently set out a public set of standards regarding appropriate conduct